Connecting to a VM serial console via SSH

 Alert

-You can only connect to a VM's serial console via SSH using a non-password-protected key.
-Otherwise, the connection will be terminated after you enter a password.
+You can only connect to a VM serial console via SSH using a passwordless key.
+Attempting to use a password will terminate the connection.

-After enabling access, you can connect to the serial console to interact with the VM.
-Before connecting to the serial console, carefully read the security section.
+After enabling access, you can connect to the serial console to manage your VM.
+Before connecting to a serial console, carefully read the security section.

 Security